 The conversation started on social media last month when Imani Perry, a Hughes Rogers Professor of African American Studies at Princeton University, urged her more than 60,000 Twitter followers to not believe the myth that the schools were terrible pre-desegregation.

-Anderson is the author of, The Education of Blacks in the South, 1860-1935 that received the Outstanding Book Award of the American Educational Research Association.
+Anderson is the author of The Education of Blacks in the South, 1860-1935, which received the Outstanding Book Award of the American Educational Research Association.

 He is also co-editor of New Perspectives on Black Educational History and has published numerous articles and book chapters on the history of education.

 “The long struggle over the development of education in the postbellum South occurred in large part because no dominant class could convince the freed people that its conception of education reflected a natural and proper social order,” Anderson wrote in The Education of Blacks in the South.

 “There was nothing inevitable about the former slaves’ ability to resist these competing ideologies of education and society and pursue their own course.
 They had spent much time preparing themselves for the moment when they could act in ways more consonant with beliefs sacred to them that could not be expressed before emancipation.
 Blacks soon made it apparent that they were committed to training their young for futures that prefigured full equality and autonomy,” Anderson said.

 Walker is the Samuel Candler Dobbs Professor of African American Educational Studies at Emory College of Arts and Sciences.
 For 25 years, she has explored the segregated schooling of African American children.

 Walker considered the climate that permeated segregated schools, the network of professional collaborations that explains the similarity across schools, and the hidden systems of advocacy that demanded equality and justice for the children in the schools.